Exploring the non-stationarity of coastal sea level probability distributions: Datasets

 \subsection{GFDL-CM4 Climate model: strengths and limitations}

 We consider outputs from the GFDL-CM4 model \citep{Held}.
 The ocean component is the MOM6 ocean model \citep{OM4} with horizontal grid spacing of 0.25$^\circ$ and 75 vertical layers.
 With this grid spacing, the model cannot resolve many coastal bays and harbors.
-Nonetheless, it realistically represents the sloping of continental shelves and its sharp deepening at the boundaries with the open oceans.
-Accurate representation of coastal geometry is key to trustworthy simulations of storm surges as discussed in \cite{jianjun}.\\
+Nonetheless, the horizontal grid spacing of 0.25$^\circ$ allows to realistically represent the sloping of continental shelves and its sharp deepening at the boundaries with the open oceans.
+Such important feature cannot be represented in traditional 1$^\circ$ coupled models.
+Accurate representation of coastal geometry is key to trustworthy simulations of storm surges and coastal sea level as discussed in \cite{jianjun}.\\

 The atmospheric/land component is the AM4 model \citep{AM4a,AM4b} with a horizontal grid spacing of roughly 1$^\circ$ and 33 vertical layers.
-Despite its relatively coarse resolution, the model simulates the physical characteristics of tropical cyclones reasonably well, allowing one to study their frequency and changes under different forcings \citep{AM4a}.
+Despite its relatively coarse grid spacing, the model simulates the physical characteristics of tropical cyclones reasonably well, allowing one to study their frequency and changes under different forcings \citep{AM4a}.
 However, strong hurricanes (i.e., category 4 and 5) are not simulated, hence their impact on sea level extremes cannot be assessed in our study \citep{jianjun,AM4a}.\\

 The contribution to sea level rise caused by melting of land ice is missing in CM4 due to the lack of an ice-sheet model.
+Note that this is the case for all coupled models in the Coupled Model Intercomparison Project-phase 6 (CMIP6) \citep{cmip6}.
 Tides are not simulated and the associated tide surges \citep{Rego}, driven by constructive interactions of tides and storm surges, are absent from CM4.
 Climate-unrelated factors such as glacial isostatic adjustment and terrestrial water storage, both relevant to sea level (mean) trends \citep{Wang}, are also not simulated by this model.
 As shown by \cite{Winton}, CM4 is a high climate sensitivity model, and so it is likely too sensitive to anthropogenic forcing.
 A thorough investigation of CM4-model biases in terms of sea level variability was presented in \cite{jianjun}.
 Despite some of its limitations, the authors showed that the GFDL-CM4 model can serve as a useful framework to explore changes in sea level statistics under different forcing scenarios.
 It thus directly serves our interests in the present study.\\

 The focus here is on two simulations.
 First, we consider one historical experiment in CM4, from 1970 to 2014 with external forcings consistent with observations.
 Second, we focus on an idealized experiment with a 1$\%$ $\text{CO}_{2}$ increase per year (hereafter ``1pctCO2'').
 This experiment simulates the climate system under a 1$\%$ increase of $\text{CO}_{2}$ per year for 150 years; from preindustrial global $\text{CO}_{2}$ concentrations up to quadrupling at year 140.
 We assume that the anthropogenic signal of sea level rise emerges during the first 50 years of the simulation (as shown by \cite{jianjun} for the US east coast) and focus only on the last 100 years.
 The 1pctCO2 experiment is especially useful since under an incremental, yearly increase in $\text{CO}_{2}$ concentration, sea level statistics are expected to change almost linearly (at least in the last 100 years).
 This linear change allows us to leverage the framework proposed in Section \ref{sec:methodology}, and to explore the emergence of changes in distributional shapes in coastal sea levels.\\